Skip to content

 boolean saveBatch(Collection<T> entityList, int batchSize);

-Function Description: Inserts records with strategic insertion based on the fields of the entity object.
+Function Description: Inserts records using strategic insertion based on the entity object’s fields.

-Return Value: boolean, indicating whether the insertion operation was successful.
+Return Value: boolean, indicating whether the insert operation was successful.

 Parameter Description: